wyne-ybanez/personal-portfolio-master/README.md

 ### Git Bash Code

 - I had initially started the project with a local IDE and a local username.
 I forgot to configure and log the right username and email for the author.
-Hence, my intial contributions were not counted by Github.
+Hence, my initial contributions were not counted by Github.
 The solution as to how to change the author/committer email and user name is found [here](https://stackoverflow.com/questions/750172/how-to-change-the-author-and-committer-name-and-e-mail-of-multiple-commits-in-gi)

 ### Content
 - Index.html content was created originally